Salmanscode/blog-admin-dashboard/README.md

 ## 🛠️ Chosen Tasks

 ### 🧠 Brain Task: Schema Migration
-I selected **Schema Migration** to demonstrate a robust approach to data persistence.
+I selected *Schema Migration* to demonstrate a robust approach to data persistence.
 In a real-world application, data structures evolve.
 This implementation ensures that:
 - Every time the application loads, it checks the current version of the stored data.
 - If the schema has changed (e.g., adding a new field like `updatedAt` to older records), a sequential migration process runs to update existing `localStorage` data without data loss or UI crashes.
-- **Logic Location**: `src/utils/migrations.js` and integrated into `BlogProvider`.
+- Logic Location: `src/utils/migrations.js` and integrated into `BlogProvider`.

 ### ⚡ Quick Logic Tasks
 I implemented multiple logic tasks to enhance UX:
-1.  **Persistent Pagination**: Page numbers and "Items per page" preferences are stored in `localStorage`.
+  **Persistent Pagination**: Page numbers and "Items per page" preferences are stored in `localStorage`.
 Users stay on the same page even after a hard refresh.
-2.  **Warn on Unsaved Changes**: The application monitors the "dirty" state of the creation/edit forms.
-If a user tries to leave with unsaved data, the browser warns them.
-3.  **Disable Save unless Changed**: In the Edit screen, the "Update" button remains disabled until a field is actually modified, preventing unnecessary API/Storage writes.

 ---